jtdoud/RepData_PeerAssessment1/PA1_template.md

                                 no="Weekday"))
 ```

-Using the new data with the imputed values `nData` I then compute a new
+Then using the new data with the imputed values `nData` compute a new
-data frame with the mean steps per inteval and call it `nMeanPerInt`.
-I
+data frame with the mean steps per interval and call it `nMeanPerInt`.
+Do
-do a facetted plot to compare weekends to weekdays.
+a faceted plot to compare weekends to weekdays.

 ```r